dy/piezo/docs/r&d.md

     * it would need special boolean indicator for ops result.
 Boolean ops:
   - `1 <| ...` will produce infinite loop

-## [ ] State variables: How can we call same fn twice with same context? -> context is the same per-scope; to call with other context - wrap into a function
+## [x] State variables: How can we call same fn twice with same context? -> context is the same per-scope; to call with other context - wrap into a function; you can pass funcs by reference.

   * It seems for now to be able only externally
   ? but what if we need to say fill an array with signal from synth?